cetanu/sovereign/docs/config.rst

     (string) Suffix for all emitted metrics.
 Default is ``sovereign`` See :ref:`Metrics` for a list of metrics emitted.

-no_changes_response_code
-  (int) What HTTP code to return to Envoy clients when there are no changes to their configuration.
-  Default is 504 (Gateway Timeout).

 .. work in progress below

-.. templates
 .. template_context
 .. sources
 .. regions
 .. eds_priority_matrix